wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 <json[]>personRecord;
 ```

-To access elements the 4th element in the JSON array `personRecordArray`, use one of the following:
+To access elements the fourth element in the JSON array `personRecordArray`, use one of the following:

 !!! note
     If you define the JSON array using a `json` type variable, you need to cast it to a `json[]` type first.